15 March 2023 - This is an old chapter with new additions, including what we need to include in our DPIA.

 It is important that you do not underestimate the initial and ongoing level of investment of resources and effort that is required.
+You must be able to demonstrate, on an ongoing basis, how you have addressed data protection by design and default obligations.
 Your governance and risk management capabilities need to be proportionate to your use of AI.
-This is particularly true now while AI adoption is still in its initial stages, and the technology itself, as well as the associated laws, regulations, governance and risk management best practices are still developing quickly.
+This is particularly true now while AI adoption is still in its initial stages, and the technology itself, as well as the associated laws, regulations, governance and risk management best practices are developing quickly.

 Your compliance considerations therefore involve assessing the risks to the rights and freedoms of individuals and judging what is appropriate in those circumstances.
 In all cases, you need to ensure you comply with data protection requirements.

 This applies to the use of AI just as to other technologies that process personal data.
 In the context of AI, the specific nature of the risks posed and the circumstances of your processing will require you to strike an appropriate balance between competing interests as you go about ensuring data protection compliance.
 This may in turn impact the outcome of your processing.
 It is unrealistic to adopt a ‘zero tolerance’ approach to risks to rights and freedoms, and indeed the law does not require you to do so.
 It is about ensuring that these risks are identified, managed and mitigated.
 We talk about trade-offs and how you should manage them below and provide examples of some trade-offs throughout the guidance.